-Samoa is part of Oceania, an area of about 25,000 islands in the Pacific Ocean off of Australia.
-Samoans are known for art called Siapo.
-Bark from a mulberry tree is pounded into very thin sheets and dried in the sun.
+Invite your class to learn about Samoa, a part of Oceania.
+This area of about 25,000 islands in the Pacific Ocean off of Australia is inhabited by the Samoans, known for an artistic style called Siapo.
+Bark from a mulberry trees is pounded into very thin sheets and dried in the sun.
 Artists mix plant dyes and other natural materials to paint stylized designs, primarily geometric shapes, on the cloth.

-To make a replica of Siapo bark cloth, tear a large section of a brown paper bag so the edges are a bit ruffled.
-Crumple the paper tightly, unfold, and flatten it.
-Repeat several times so the paper is very pliable, much like fabric.
+To make a replica of Siapo bark cloth, provide each student with a brown paper bag.
+Demonstrate how to tear a large section of the bag so the edges are a bit ruffled.
+Ask students to crumple the paper tightly, unfold, and flatten it.
+This can be repeated several times so the paper is very pliable, much like fabric.

-Inside each of these areas, use other colors to paint geometric shapes.
-Dab the brush to get paint inside the paper cracks.
+Inside each of these areas, students will use other colors to paint geometric shapes.
+Participants can dab the brush inside the paper cracks.
 Mix Crayola Texture It!
-Tempera Mixing Medium with some of the paint colors.
-Or brush it on top of painted areas—even over the entire piece.
-Apply several coats for different effects.
+Mixing Medium with some of the paint colors, or brush it on top of painted areas.
+Several coats of color can be added for a variety of effects.
+Encourage experimentation.

-You can paint smaller shapes on top of larger ones after the paint is slightly dry.
-Leave some of the bag showing through.
-Add lines, dots, or any design to make your fabric style unique.
-Air-dry completely before you display your work.
+Invite students to create smaller shapes on top of larger ones after the first layer of paint is slightly dry.
+Also suggest leaving some of the bag showing through.
+Add lines, dots, or any design to make the fabric style unique.
+Air-dry completely.